 15. T/F. If PEEP is over distending the pressure placed on the heart will increase cardia output.

-16. The ideal amount of time for the initial T-Piece trial should last: a.
-30 minutes. b.
-10 minutes. c.
-60 minutes. d.
+16. The ideal amount of time for the initial T-Piece trial should last:

+- a.
+30 minutes.

+- b.
+10 minutes.

+- c.
+60 minutes.

+- d.
 120 minutes.

+17. A patient being assessed for ventilation weaning the muscle strength evaluation is BEST measured by:

+- a.
+NIF.

+- b.
+CROP.

+- c.
+VC.

+- d.
+Ve.

+18. What BEST defines PAO2?

-17. A patient being assessed for ventilation weaning the muscle strength evaluation is BEST me a.
-NIF. b.
-CROP. c.
-VC. d.
-Ve. easured by: a. a partial pressure of oxygen found in the blood with a HgB with a high affinity. b. a partial pressure of oxygen left over in the alveoli after exhalation. c. a way to help resolve anatomical shunting in conjunction with PeTCO2. d. a partial pressure of oxygen found in the alveoli on end inspiration.
-19. A patient who is optimistic about coming off the ventilator is known as the TWINKLE/SLUG Patient. a. patient pathology and comorbidities of mechanical ventilation. b. assessing the readiness for weaning through criteria being evaluated. c. non-invasive positive pressure can be used to support weaning. d. this is a patient weaning assessment during spontaneous breathing trial.
+- a. a partial pressure of oxygen found in the blood with a HgB with a high affinity. - b. a partial pressure of oxygen left over in the alveoli after exhalation. - c. a way to help resolve anatomical shunting in conjunction with PeTCO2. - d. a partial pressure of oxygen found in the alveoli on end inspiration. - 19.
+A patient who is optimistic about coming off the ventilator is known as the TWINKLE/SLUG Patient.

+20. What does recommendation three state for weaning guidelines?

+- a. patient pathology and comorbidities of mechanical ventilation. - b. assessing the readiness for weaning through criteria being evaluated. - c. non-invasive positive pressure can be used to support weaning. - d. this is a patient weaning assessment during spontaneous breathing trial.

 21. HFOV has been used in the ADULT/NEONATAL population the longest.

 22. What is the normal value for PvO2?

-a.
-65 mmHG b.
-45 mmHg c.
-35 mmHg d.
-55 mmHg 23.
-Wh en increasing the amplitude for high frequency oscillation ventilation the outcomes are essentially: a. decreasing the pressure gradient in turn decreasing the Vt. b. increasing the pressures gradient in turn increasing the Vt. c. decreasing the pressure gradient in turn increasing the Vt. d. increasing the pressure gradient in turn decreasing the Vt.
-24. The e main goal of using minimum or low PEEP pressure: a. achieve a level of PEEP that avoids atelectasis. b. to improve oxygenation supported with FiO2. c. to maintain functional residual capacity. d. to avoid complications of shearing pressures.
-25. Wh nat BEST defines PaO2/PAO2 for clinical value? a. the amount of oxygen that crosses the AC membrane. b. the amount of injury that can be observed by O2 needs. c. the ability for oxygen to load onto red blood cells. d. the amount of oxygen needed by the peripheral tissues.
+- a.
+65 mmHG

+- b.
+45 mmHg

+- c.
+35 mmHg

+- d.
+55 mmHg

+23. When increasing the amplitude for high frequency oscillation ventilation the outcomes are essentially:

+- a. decreasing the pressure gradient in turn decreasing the Vt. - b. increasing the pressures gradient in turn increasing the Vt. - c. decreasing the pressure gradient in turn increasing the Vt. - d. increasing the pressure gradient in turn decreasing the Vt. - 24.
+The main goal of using minimum or low PEEP pressure: - a. achieve a level of PEEP that avoids atelectasis. - b. to improve oxygenation supported with FiO2. - c. to maintain functional residual capacity. - d. to avoid complications of shearing pressures. - 25.
+What BEST defines PaO2/PAO2 for clinical value? - a. the amount of oxygen that crosses the AC membrane. - b. the amount of injury that can be observed by O2 needs. - c. the ability for oxygen to load onto red blood cells. - d. the amount of oxygen needed by the peripheral tissues. - 26.
+T/F. A high pressure alarm can be caused by Auto-PEEP.

-- 27. All of the following are assessments that need to be done during optimal PEEP studies EXCEPT:
+27. All of the following are assessments that need to be done during optimal PEEP studies EXCEPT:

 - a. ventilator parameters.

 - b.
 Auscultation.

 - c. nail color return.

 - d. arterial PaCO2.

-- e.
+e.

-- 28. All of the following are contraindications of PEEP EXCEPT:
+28. All of the following are contraindications of PEEP EXCEPT:

 - a. dynamic hyperinflation.

 - b. hypovolemia.

 - c. increasing ICP's.

 - d. bronchopleural fistula.